joker-b/botzo/_books/generations.md

 inline_nav: true
 ---

 The 1973 movie American Graffiti was set in a vaguely-1962 everytown.
 The location chosen to film most of this pre-Vietnam idyll was the small city of Petaluma, in southern Sonoma County.
-Those cruising streets are still here, celebrated in an annual parade and in events throughout each year that always include NorCal Car Culture.
+Those cruising streets are still here, celebrated in an annual parade and events throughout each year that always include the local NorCal Car Culture.

 NorCal Car Culture is a bigger-than-life, partly-imaginary world with space for creative interpretation, like the Old West of cowboy movies – but in the world of Car Culture nostalgia, everyone is a Good Guy.
 All ages can and do join in: Dads, daughters, neighbors who in everyday life might never otherwise connect.